 Indeed, the Celtic Orthodox Church (the early Christian Church of the British Isles), underwent a sort of death and resurrection of its own.
 It thrived and lived through a truly Golden Age.
-But slowly, the Roman Church forced the local Churches into the it’s fold and subjected them to the Roman Church’s organization, structure and hierarchy.
-Ireland remained one of the last bastions of the early Christian Church as it had been founded in the British Isles by the early saints and had not yet suffered the barbarian invasions.
+But slowly, the Roman Church forced the local Churches into it’s fold and subjected them to the Roman Church’s organization, structure and hierarchy.
+Ireland remained one of the last bastions of the early Christian Church preserving her as she had been founded in the British Isles by the early saints.

 The Roman Pope Adrian IV authorized the Norman invasion of Ireland by King Henry II of England beginning in 1169.
 Following several years of war, in 1172 the hierarchy of the Irish Church finally submitted to Henry II in the interest of political stability.
 Following this, the Irish Church (the last of the Celtic Churches) began to be assumed into to the Imperial Roman Church.

 But the spirit of Celtic Christianity was not annihilated completely.
 That spirit remained vibrant in the people who carried on its traditions and who later protested the Roman Church during the Reformation.
 Unfortunately, the Reformation of its own force could not restore the sacramental life of the early Celtic Church.